gregl83/gscript/README.md

 ## Usage

-`gscript` should be run from within a git repository.
+`gscript` should always be executed from within a git repository root directory.

-First create a Script project in Google Drive and then a Git repository for the Project source.
+First create a Script project in Google Drive and then a Git repository for the project source.

-Once that's done `gscript` can be used from the Project repository (directory).

-Get a list of your Google Drive Projects by running:
+Now get a list of your Google Drive projects by running the `list` command.
+Note: the first time `gscript` is executed it will need OAuth2 access to the Google Drive of the project.

     $ gscript list

-Note: the first time this command is run `gscript` will need OAuth2 access to the Google Drive of the Project.

-The `list` command will display both Project name and a unique identifier for that project.
-Note the identifier of the Project.
+The `list` command will list names and unique identifiers for each project belonging to the authorized Google Drive account.
+Make note of the project identifier for later use.

-Run the `init` command from the Project repository.
+Next run the `init` command from the project repository.

     $ gscript init

-A prompt will provide a walk-through for initializing the Project (project/file id required here).

-The Project source directory will default to `repository-name/src`.
-That is where the Project files will exist.
+A walk-through prompt for initializing the project (project identifier required) will run.
+The project source directory will default to `repository-name/src`.
+That is where the all the project files will exist.

-After initialization run a `pull` of the Google Drive Apps Script Project files.
+After initialization run a `pull` of the Google Drive Apps Script project files.

     $ gscript pull